haowang0508/tFLAMINGO/README.md

 chr1 12345 chr1 13456
 ```
 ## Example of reconstructing the 3D genome structure with tFLAMINGOr
-Supposing the scHi-C data for all single cells are stored at `./data`, the following code preprocesses the data.
+Supposing the scHi-C data for all single cells are stored at `./data`, the following example code preprocesses the data.
 ```
 library(tFLAMINGOr)
 # first generate contact maps at low-resolution (300kb)